yushh-theanalyst/hacker-news-sql-analysis/README.md

 8. How do posts break down by popularity tier?
 9. Which authors are most consistent?
 10. What % of posts are dead or deleted?
+11. Which posts are true outliers?
+12. Where does virality drop off?
+13. Who are the reliable authors?

 ## KEY INSIGHTS FROM HACKER NEWS ANALYSIS